ben-sharp/PropHunt/README.md

 [PolyZone](https://github.com/mkafrin/PolyZone/releases) is required for the playzone boundaries, download `PolyZone.zip`, add it to `resources` as a folder named `PolyZone` and add `ensure PolyZone` to your `server.cfg` - use `start PolyZone` if it's not running.

 # Todos / Ideas
-- [ ] send `hiders` away during a timer on respawn? (idea is they may know current hiders location and they may want to move)
+- [ ] send `hunters` away during a timer on respawn? (idea is they may know current hiders location and they may want to move)
 - [ ] `hunters` could regain HP if they kill a `hider`?